 -- John Donne (1624)

 Raised in Corsicana and Dallas, Chris learned from an early age the values of service and uplifting the lives of fellow Texans.
 His father is a Navy veteran and urologist, while his mother spent over forty years in nursing.
-Following in the family footsteps, Chris’ older brother, Andy, is a dermatologist in the Woodlands.

 After graduating with a bachelor’s degree in economics at Southwestern University, Chris opted for a different path from his family by earning his law degree at the University of Texas.
 However, the same principles of compassion and duty guided him towards criminal defense.
 In 2009, Chris started his own successful federal and state law practice representing clients at both the trial and appellate levels.
 This experience taught him first-hand the particular challenges of owning and operating a small business.
 In 2015, Chris was elected to a four-year term on the Board of Directors for the Austin Criminal Defense Lawyers’ Association.